 If that seems a little formal we trust that the following explanation of what we have been doing, are doing now, and plan to do in the future will make it clear.

-For the past 12 years we have been working with students here in eastern Kentucky.
+Since 1999 we have been working with students here in eastern Kentucky.
 Over that time we have developed science programs that we have presented for enrichment in schools.
 We have also supported organizations such as 4H and Girl Scouts when they asked to have us come to work with their kids.
 As we became known locally other opportunities to get kids involved in science have become available to us with more schools and organizations asking for us to help them.
 Most of the programs we present as volunteers.
 A few of the organizations/schools will reimburse expenses and one program has been paying for our time.
 We have taken any income and used it to purchase materials and supplies to allow us to work with groups and schools that aren’t able to pay for programs.
 In addition to science programs we also occasionally do crafts with school kids and seniors.
 We have also presented programs about countries we have visited when requested by a school or organization.
 In every case we try to get active participation from everyone present.
 Beyond short (20 to 90 minute) programs we have also done week long science day camps.

 We began the camps in 2000 with the Pikeville Science and Math Camp which we have participated in every year since then.
 Originally it was a one week program for 5th through 8th grade students that has now expanded to a week for 5th and 6th and a second week for 7th and 8th.
 During that time we have been responsible for the physics activities with other instructors covering computers, biology, space, and chemistry.
 Each year we have created a web page for each week showing the kids and all their activities.
 Those pages can be seen here.
 In 2009 we were part of Kids College in Elizabethtown KY.
 There we had morning and afternoon sessions with kids from 4th through 12th grade.
 Pictures and descriptions of some of the activities from that camp can be found here.
 Last summer we added a week long science day camp here in Elliott County KY.
 Each day there was a morning session for 4th, 5th and 6th grade students and an afternoon session for 7th and 8th graders.
 A web page showing their camp is here.